What forms do I use to make a Lasting Power of Attorney (LPA)?

 Creating a Lasting Power of Attorney requires several essential forms, each designed to protect your interests and ensure your wishes are legally documented:

-- Fee Reduction Forms (LP120): Don’t let costs prevent you from creating an LPA.
-The LP120 form enables you to apply for reduced fees or complete exemption if your annual income is below £12,000 or you receive qualifying benefits.
+4. Fee Reduction Forms (LP120): Apply for reduced fees or exemptions if your annual income is below £12,000 or you receive qualifying benefits.

 Accessing your LPA Forms